Encyclopædia Britannica, Inc.: Sears Roebuck ownership

 In 1915, Sears agreed to market a new and less expensive version of the eleventh edition for middle-class buyers.
 In 1920, Sears bought Britannica outright, and after only three years of operation, Sears reported a loss of $1.8 million.
 In 1923, they sold the company back to the widow of Hooper (who had died in 1922) and her brother William Cox.
 They published the twelfth and thirteenth editions in 1922 and 1926.
 After Cox failed to raise the money needed to publish the fourteenth edition, Sears ended up financing it, and resumed ownership of Britannica in 1928.

 In 1932, Sears restructured Britannica, ending sales through their outlets, opting instead for a network of sales representatives who went door-to-door, and staffing booths at conventions and shopping centres.
 In 1938, Britannica began publishing a yearly synopsis of world events, called the Britannica Book of the Year.

 Benton family ownership

-In 1941, Britannica was gifted to the University of Chicago by Sears.
-However, the university didn't believe they could manage the company.
+In 1941, Britannica was given to the University of Chicago by Sears.
+However, the university did not believe they could manage the company.
 William Benton, then vice president of the university, offered to put up the operating capital to protect the university against any losses.
 Benton bought two‐thirds of the stock, and subsequently bought the remaining third.
 In 1952, Benton started preparations for the fifteenth edition.
 Britannica acquired Merriam-Webster in 1964 and Compton's Encyclopedia as well in the early 1960s.